 Are you ready to take on the role of Princess Diana of Themyscira?
-Set loose of your inner cape crusader and be alluring and powerful in Halloween or in cosplay conventions with this sexy DIY wonder woman costume design.
+Let loose your inner cape crusader and be alluring and powerful at Halloween or for a cosplay convention with this sexy DIY wonder woman costume design.

-There are so many awesome Halloween and Cosplay costumes to try on, but, if you’re looking for something trendy and sizzling hot, a DIY Wonder Woman costume is the way to go!
+With so many awesome Halloween and Cosplay costumes to try, if you’re looking for something trendy and sizzling hot, a DIY Wonder Woman costume is the way to go!

-Save yourself from the hassle of looking for the perfect Halloween or Cosplay costume and go for the costume worn by the lead of 2017’s 3rd top-grossing film.
-Surely, there are brilliant ways to beat Lindy Hemming’s Wonder Woman costume design but, if you are running out of time, you could always wing it.
+Save yourself the hassle of looking for the perfect Halloween or Cosplay costume and go for the costume worn by the lead of 2017’s 3rd top-grossing film.
+I’m sure thee are ways to beat Lindy Hemming’s Wonder Woman costume design but, if you are running out of time, you could always wing it.
 Here’s how you can come up with an impressive Wonder Woman costume in just a matter of hours!

 - navy leather (or scrap leather and metallic navy paint)